ember-learn/ember-jsonapi-docs/README.md

 # Run API locally.
 yarn serve
 ```

+> ℹ️ **NOTE:** If docs for a particular version are missing in `s3://api-docs.emberjs.com`, the tool downloads them from npm (e.g. https://unpkg.com/ember-source@3.17.0/docs/data.json) as a fallback.

 ## Overriding a specific version of YUIDoc file with a local copy (for core contributors).